ConcreteLlama/digital-foundry-downloader/README.md

 # Limitations

 - Can't login using Patreon credentials - you have to go to the DF website in your browser and get the sessionid cookie - however this does seem to last indefinitely unless you log in from somewhere else.
+- WebUI is incomplete
+- Can't currently control active downloads in download queue

+# Next steps

+- Reintroduce notifications config for pushbullet
+- Use the filter schema to add include and exclude config + forms to the automatic download config section
+- Make UI work from paths that aren't / (try refreshing on, say, /downloads)
+- CORS
+- Lock some config fields if running in a container

 # Notes on behaviour